Norwegian railway signalling

-The signalling system used on the rail transport in Norway is regulated by the Regulations of December 4, 2001 no. 1336 about signals and signs on the state's railway network and connected private tracks.
+The signalling system used on the rail transport in Norway is regulated by Trafikkregler for jernbanenettet (TJN).

 The first signalling system on the Norwegian railway system was a mechanically operated semaphore system introduced at Drammen station in 1893.
 The first electrically operated light signal system was delivered by AEG in 1924.
 Today, only electrically operated light signals are used.

 Train radio

 Between 1993 and 1996, NSB rolled out the analog train radio system Scanet.
 Developed by Ascom Radiocom, it was only installed on the primary railway lines.
 The system allows radio communication between a train dispatcher, and train drivers and other users involved in railway operations.
 Scanet was also connected to the automatic train control system.
 However, several lines lack the system, including the Arendal Line, the Flåm Line, the Meråker Line, the Nordland Line, the Rauma Line, the Røros Line, the Inner Østfold Line, the northern part of the Gjøvik Line, and several tunnels along the Bergen Line and the Sørland Line.
 The Åsta accident in 2000 spurred the need to give all parts of the railway coverage with train radio.
 On these lines, the dispatcher and drivers had to communicate using the Nordic Mobile Telephone (NMT 450) standard, a system which the operator Telenor discontinued in 2002.

-Scanet was replaced by Global System for Mobile Communication – Railway (GSM-R) between 2004 2007, with the systems first being installed on the lines without Scanet.
+Scanet was replaced by Global System for Mobile Communication – Railway (GSM-R) between 2004 and 2007, with the systems first being installed on the lines without Scanet.
 The system, delivered by Nokia Siemens Networks, was on time and on budget, and made Norway one of the first countries to fully implement the system throughout Europe.
 After GSM-R was fully implemented on 1 November, Scanet was gradually closed.
 The new system has been characterized as simpler to use and giving better audio quality than Scanet.
 The implementation cost 1.8 billion Norwegian krone and covers the entire network.